Gyarbij/DoRoad/README.md

 ### 5. How to Run the Application
 - Set up your environment variables for the OpenAI API.
 - Navigate to the project directory in your terminal.
-- Run the command `python doroad.py`.
+- Run the command `python3 doroad.py`.
 - Open a browser and navigate to `http://localhost:5000` to access the application.

 ## Build and Test
 To build and test the application: